mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2015/2015-09-14-ansible-using-ansible-on-windows-via-cygwin.md

 Install the following Cygwin components.

 - binutils
 - curl
 - gmp
 - libgmp-devel
 - make
 - python (2.7.x)
 - python-crypto
 - python-openssl
 - python-setuptools
 - git (2.5.x)
 - nano
 - openssh
 - openssl
 - openssl-devel

 Once the Cygwin installer completes open the Cygwin desktop shortcut to open up the Cygwin BASH prompt.

 There are two ways we can install the following.

-### The first way (more involved).
+### The first way (more involved)

 > NOTE: See further down for the easy method.